PrefectHQ/prefect/docs/guides/automations.md

 @ai_fn
 def generate_synthetic_user_data(build_of_names: list[dict]) -> list:
     """
-    Generate additional data for userID (numerical values with 6 digits), location, and timestamp as seperate columns and append the data onto 'build_of_names'.
+    Generate additional data for userID (numerical values with 6 digits), location, and timestamp as separate columns and append the data onto 'build_of_names'.
 Make userID the first column
     """

 @flow